thesassway/thesassway.com/source/advanced/how-to-programtically-go-from-one-color-to-another-in-sass.html.markdown

     $saturation: saturation($color-a) - saturation($color-b);
     $lightness: lightness($color-a) - lightness($color-b);

 As you can see, it is very easy to derive the differences between two colors in Sass.
-Now with these differences in hand we need to determine which functions we need to caclulate `$color-b` from `$color-a`.
+Now with these differences in hand we need to determine which functions we need to calculate `$color-b` from `$color-a`.

     :::scss
     // Hue is easy, adjust-hue takes negative and positive params: